Skip to content

 © Corinne de Korver

 Have you seen the TikTok trend?
 You can make your own Flipbook in the permanent exhibition on the ground floor of Eye Filmmuseum.
-Press start, make a fun move, and have your mini-movie immortalized in the Eye Shop on the ground floor.
+Press start, make a fun move, and have your mini-movie immortalized at the Flipbook Corner.

 How does it work?